- Top Rated New York City Divorce Attorney

 What Is a No-Fault Divorce?

-A no-fault divorce means that you aren’t required to prove that the marriage is ending due to something that’s the other spouse’s fault.
+In New York divorce cases, a no-fault divorce means that you aren’t required to prove that the marriage is ending due to something that’s the other spouse’s fault.
 All that has to be stated and proved in your divorce papers is that the marriage has been “irretrievably broken” for at least 6 months.
 One spouse must state this under oath.

 It is that simple.
 Still, a divorce cannot be granted until all the issues of spousal support, child support, child custody, visitation, and distribution of property have either been agreed upon by the parties or decided by the court.